Here’s the thing, people judge.

 So to finish off this longer-than-intended post, I’d like to offer a few take home pointers to get you thinking about how to improve your personal presentation.

 1. Start caring what other people think.
-I don’t mean becoming an insecure, self conscious mop.
-I mean be aware that everybody will be consciously or subconsciously making judgements about you based on your appearance.
+Be aware that everybody will be consciously or subconsciously making judgments about you based on your appearance.
 Start asking yourself, what kind of message am I sending the world about the kind of man that I am?
 This is not meant to be reactionary.
 You’re not pleasing others, you’re using your sense of style and your status as a confident mature man to say ‘I want to be taken seriously’.

 Let who you are on the outside, become a reflection of who you are on the inside.